ucsb-cs8-s18/ucsb-cs8-s18.github.io/_exam/e01/typos.md

 Q2: Do we have to write a call for 3 grams, or is that just an example.
 A: Good catch.
 Yes, 3 grams exactly.
 The "for example" referred to "at the Python prompt", NOT the amount in the call.

+Q3b: Do we assume pytest has already been imported?
+A: If you need to import it, write the import statement you need.

+3b) Will I be marked off for spaces in my code if I ran out of room on the line?
+A: Not if your intent is clear.
+(Make a note, or use an arrow to indicate where the text "should have been")

+3b) Can we write the code for just the test cases, or do we need to repeat the code from Q1?
+A) Just the test cases.

 {% include exam_clock.html %}

 # Typos